City Attorney's Office

 Central Records serves as the custodian of all files that are centrally maintained for the city and is the principal contact for submission and guidance concerning records requested under the Colorado Open Records Act (CORA).
 Central Records also provides digitization, research, copying and archiving of official actions of the city at the request of residents and city departments.

 The City Attorney’s Office has two locations and is staffed by 15 attorneys: the city attorney, chief deputy city attorney, two deputy city attorneys, two senior council, six staff attorneys and three prosecutors.
-In addition, there are four paralegals, five legal secretaries, a real estate property agent and the office administrator.
+In addition, there are four paralegals, five legal secretaries, and the office administrator.
 Central Records is staffed by a records manager and two assistants.

 - 2019 Operating Budget: $3,685,161